Climate Resilience Teach-In at the University of Minnesota

 Keynote speaker: Karen Diver

-Her previous roles in higher education included serving as a Faculty Fellow for Inclusive Excellence at the College of St. Scholastica and in program development with the Native Nations Institute at the University of Arizona.
-Karen was also an appointee of President Obama as the Special Assistant to the President for Native American Affairs.
-As part of the Domestic Policy Council from November 2015 until the end of the Administration.
-Karen served as Chairwoman of the Fond du Lac Band of Lake Superior Chippewa from 2007-2015, managing the second largest workforce in northern Minnesota and a high capacity Tribal government.
+Karen is currently serving as the inaugural Senior Advisor to the President for Native American Affairs at the University of Minnesota.
+She was also an appointee of President Obama as the Special Assistant to the President for Native American Affairs as part of the Domestic Policy Council from November 2015 until the end of the administration.
+She served as Chairwoman of the Fond du Lac Band of Lake Superior Chippewa from 2007–2015, managing a high capacity Tribal government and the second largest workforce in northern Minnesota.
+Learn more about Karen Diver

 • Location: RecWell Beacon Room